cloudmesh-community/book/chapters/doc/piazza.md

 The accounts `yourid@indiana.edu` and `yourid@iu.edu`, even though they are they organizational IU accounts, are considered as two different accounts for Piazza.
-If you have used in piazza previously the `@indiana.edu` account, you will need to use the @iu.edu account instead.
-This is the prefered account for external services that IU offers.
-To do that please git to piazza and than in the settings for my other courses.
-After you added my @iu.edu merge the @iu.edu and
+If you have used in piazza previously the `@indiana.edu` account, you will need to use the `@iu.edu` account instead as this is the preferred account for external services that IU offers.
+To do that please go to piazza and than go to the settings within piazza.
+Here you add your `@iu.edu` and merge it with your existing `@indiana.edu` account.
+This can also be done with any other account you may have used in case it was not the `@iu.edu` account.
-@indiana.edu account.

 ### Piazza for other classes